beanbaginc/grumble/README.md

 Logs are differentiated by thread and process IDs.
 Lock files ensure that logs don't get jumbled together.
 Because that would be annoying to deal with.

+If you want to collapse everything into a single log file, set `GRUMBLE_MERGE_THREADS=1`.

 Emojis and hashes are deterministic
 -----------------------------------